clinesmith-m/easya/README.md

 A suite of workflow management and development tools designed to enable easier Amazon Alexa development.
 This is designed to be run in a programmers development environment with testing taking place through AWS Lambda.

 ## Prerequisites
 You must already have `make`, `python3` and python `virtualenv` installed.
 For full functionality, you will also need to be able to run this code from within a `bash` shell.
-You will also need your own AWS account.
+Finally, you'll need your own AWS account.

 ## Setup
 Clone this repository into the directory of your choice.
 Then enter that directory and run `make`.
 This will install all of the necessary executables.
 You also have the option to specify what directory these install in by running `make INSTALL_DIR=<YOUR_DIR>`.
 By default, they will install in `${HOME}/bin`.